Scholarships

 Please take some time to review our current scholarships below.
 Once you are ready to apply click ‘Apply Today’.

-The application period begins on February 15, 2023 and ends April 15, 2023 at midnight.
 Once the application period has ended, the online system will be closed, and all completed applications will be downloaded, compiled, and distributed for the official application review process.
-All who are selected for a scholarship will be required to attend an in-person ceremony currently scheduled for June 24, 2023.

 Achievement Scholars